cloudmesh-community/hid-sp18-710/paper/paper.md

 ## NoSQL

+> "The term NoSQL was first used by Carlo Strozzi to name a database
+> management system (DBMS) he developed.
+This system explicitly avoided
+> SQL as querying language, while it was still based on a relational
+> model" [@seasupenn].

-\"The term NoSQL was first used by Carlo Strozzi to name a database management system (DBMS) he developed.
-This system explicitly avoided SQL as querying language, while it was still based on a relational model\" [@seasupenn].
-The term NoSQL means that the database does not follow the relational model espoused by E.F Codd in his 1970 paper, \"A Relational Model of Data for Large Shared Data Banks which would become the basis for all modern RDBMS\" [@rdbms].
-NoSQL does not mean NO to SQL.
+The term NoSQL means that the database does not follow the relational model espoused by E.F Codd in his 1970 paper,

+> "A
+> Relational Model of Data for Large Shared Data Banks which would become
+> the basis for all modern RDBMS\" [@rdbms].

+NoSQL does not mean NO to
+SQL.
 It means Not Only SQL.
 NoSQL means storage is just nonvolatile object store with no maintenance concerns.
 Most NoSQL Databases are open source which allows everyone to evaluate the tool of their choice at low